 Food poisoning is the term used when someone becomes ill after eating food or drink containing harmful bacteria, viruses, fungi, parasites, toxins or natural contaminants.
 It is also known as 'food-borne illness'.

 It can occur when food has been incorrectly cooked, stored or handled.
 Young children, pregnant women, the elderly, and people with other illnesses may be more susceptible.

 The risk of food poisoning can be reduced by following safe food handling advice (see links below).

 Any other concerns about food, unrelated to food poisoning, should be referred directly to the Ministry for Primary Industries.

 If your whānau is experiencing hardship, connecting with a Community Food Organisation can make all the difference.
 Search for support by location on Kore Hiakai: Zero Hunger Collective

-If you’re local to Nelson: Hapori Fruit & Veg box is an initiative run through Victory Community Centre to bring fresh produce to the Victory Square and Toi Toi communities.
-These are boxes of fruits and vegetables sourced from local growers by the Nelson Environment Centre that provide nutritious food for around a third of what might be spent for the same produce markets.
+If you’re local to Nelson: Hapori Fruit & Veg box is an initiative run through four pick-up hubs.
+These are $15 boxes of fruits and vegetables sourced from mainly local growers by the Nelson Environment Centre that provide nutritious food at a heavily reduced price compared to supermarkets.

 Sign up for the Hapori Fruit & Veg Box